 The truth is, we all have different makeup ingredient standards and we fully believe in choosing whatever feels aligned for you.
 The bottom line for us: none of these potentially harmful ingredients are necessary to make stunningly beautiful, super effective cosmetics – so WHY use them at all?
 Why not instead use skin-loving, nourishing, glow-giving ingredients that are actually good for the skin?
 There’s just no reason to use anything potentially harmful (or anything less than amazing for your skin) in our view. #goodvibesonly

 Teflon (PTFE) attracts damaging free radicals to the skin and causes inflammation.
 Chronic inflammation can slow the skin’s ability to heal itself, speeding the formation of wrinkles and exacerbating other skin conditions like acne and acne scarring.

-We #justsayno to any ingredients that could wreak havoc on our skin, our health, or the environment.
+We #justsayno to any makeup ingredients that could wreak havoc on our skin, our health, or the environment.
 We choose only good vibes ingredients that nourish, illuminate, and glowify our skin from within.
 Read our full Ingredient Code here.

 INGREDIENT REGULATION IN THE U.S.

 While more than 16,000 ingredients are used in cosmetics, only 11 are banned in the U.S (compared to over 1300 in the EU and 500 in Canada).
 And while you’d think that the other 15,989 have been evaluated for safety, the truth is, they haven’t.
 Cosmetic companies can use any ingredient they like without any proof or testing of its safety.
 Only after many reports of negative effects will the FDA step in to evaluate a product’s safety.